eslam-gomaa/Flexible-Network/README.md

 * Multi-Vendor
    * Use a unified way to automate different types of devices from different vendors [ Check the list of supported vendors (_to be documented_) ]

-* Backup config, with different storage options including `S3` [ Check the list of supported backup storage (_to be documented_) ]
+* Backup config, with different storage options including `local storage` & `S3` (_including_ Openstack object storage) [[ Check the list of supported backup storage ]](Docs/ConfigBackup-storage/config-backup-storage.md)

-* Integrations with different external APIs that gives more flexibility & efficiency to your scripts  [ Check the list of supported integrations (_to be documented_) ]
+* Integrations with different external APIs that gives more flexibility & efficiency to your scripts  [[ Check the list of supported integrations ]](Docs/Integrations/integrations.md)

 ![image](https://user-images.githubusercontent.com/33789516/159433445-d040ce1a-752c-408b-b38e-1ea3ecb1e450.png)